-Let’s face it—we’re all looking for ways to build our books of business.
-To come up with a definitive list of tactics—both do’s and don’ts—we asked for input from lifetime President’s Club and MDRT agent Chandler Hahn.
-Below are 9 tips you can use to help adjust your strategies to make sure you’re doing only things that will improve your results with auto insurance prospects.
+Let’s face it—agents are constantly looking for ways to grow our books of business (and grow them faster).
+To come up with a useful list of strategies—both do’s and don’ts—we asked lifetime President’s Club and MDRT agent Chandler Hahn.
+Below are 9 tips that you can use today to help make sure you strategy will work to improve your results when it comes to auto insurance sales.

 9 Key Tips On How To Increase Auto Insurance Sales

 1. Don’t focus too heavily on the highest close rates – focus on consistent close rates.